cyplo/apprenticeship/README.md

 * bash/zsh [cygwin if Windoze]
 * pipes, redirects
+* when in doubt use the simpliest, most brute force tools possible, i.e. grep and find. introduce grep as a tool to check for mistakes during refactorings, etc
 * involve grep and find for finding places in legacy code

 SCM